top of page

 Welcome to the Ranch

-Want to stay in the loop on seasonal offerings, availability, and poultry CSA sign-ups?
-Click below!!
+Want to stay in the loop on seasonal availability, Flock Share registration, events, and other news?
+Click here!!

-Located in Bowie, Texas, just 30 minutes south of the Red River, we raise chickens, goats, and a few Longhorn cattle on a mix of native and bermudagrass pastures.
-Through extensive research and talking to "ones who know," we believe that health begins with what we eat--including what THEY eat (animals and plants, alike).
-To this end, we are "getting back to our roots," by using regenerative agriculture practices, such as no-till farming and intensive rotational grazing.
+Located in Bowie, Texas, just 30 minutes south of the Red River, we raise chickens, turkeys goats, and a few Longhorn cattle on a mix of native and bermudagrass pastures.
+Through extensive research and talking to "ones who know," we believe that health begins with knowing where our food comes from, how it is raised, and what goes into it.
+We focus not just on our animals, but also on our soil, grasses and forbs.
+When our soil is healthy, our grasses and forbs will be healthy.
+And when our grasses and forbs are healthy, our animals are healthy.
+To this end, we are "getting back to our roots," by using regenerative agriculture practices, such as rotational grazing.

 Feel free to sit back, relax, and wander around our pages.
 Check out our product information pages, and see how we do things just a bit differently here.
-While you're at it, spend some time perusing the blog where I discuss our adventures--and mishaps--in being a haphazard homemaker.
+While you're at it, spend some time perusing the blog where I discuss our adventures--and mishaps--in being a Rancherita.

 Farmer